-Yes, I know I mentioned it before, but seriously, Rothenburg is drop-dead gorgeous and so this is my top tip for the very best thing to do in Rothenburg= getting lost in the old town of the city.
+Yes, I know I mentioned it before, but seriously, Rothenburg is drop-dead gorgeous and so this is my top tip for the very best things to do in Rothenburg ob der Tauber is getting lost in the old town of the city.

 Before visiting Rothenburg, I was kind of tired of medieval cities and old towns (as I saw too many last year), and I was also unsure if Rothenburg could live up to its name.

 But be assured: it can!
 Rothenburg´s old town is bigger than anticipated, though not huge, it is lovely to walk around and wander aimlessly from one corner to the next and whether you have only one hour in Rothenburg or one day – this is a must-do!

 Here you´ll find some of the most interesting tourist attractions in Rothenburg and these places and buildings you should not miss while getting lost in Rothenburg: the Market Square, the Master Builder’s House (Baumeisterhaus), and the Plönlein — Rothenburg´s most photographed sight.

 “Plönlein” is actually translated as a “small square at a fountain”- so the fountain in front of the lone timber-frame house makes actually is part of the Plönlein.